 If I get sick, what are some tips for accessing health care in the U.S.?

-Students should always go Salem State counseling and health services first, for any health care needs during business hours.
-For Salem State students, there is no cost to see a doctor or nurse at counseling and health services.
+For non-emergency issues during business hours, students should seek assistance from Salem State's counseling and health services first.
+For Salem State students, there is no cost to see a doctor or nurse practitioner at counseling and health services.
 There is a charge for some lab tests and some immunizations.
 If you need to see a specialist off campus, we will give you suggestions as to who you should contact.
 Your health insurance is for treatment that you receive off campus, or for lab tests you may receive at counseling and health services.
 The hospital emergency department should only be used for life-threatening injuries or illnesses.

 - Students should always carry their insurance card.
 Most hospitals, doctors and pharmacies work directly with insurance companies for payment.
 Without the insurance card, students may be required to pay the cost themselves and then apply to be reimbursed by the insurance company.